Grudz/Grudz.github.io/index.md

 # About Me

-I am Vice President of Oakland University's Autonomous Vehicle Club.
-I played 3 years of hockey at Oakland university and I have one and a half years of professional automotive engineering experience.
-Learning about the Robot Operating System (ROS) and applying it to autonomous vehicles and robots is fascinating.
-In my free time, I like to learn about artificial intelligence, work on personal engineering endeavors, and play hockey.
+My fondest experiences at Oakland University are the people I met and got to work with.
+I got to enjoy playing my favorite sport, hockey, with a great group of guys.
+My freshman year especially, I was out of my comfort zone playing with teammates two to four years older than me.
+That was a fantastic learning experience on communication and teamwork, and not to mention really fun.
+I also found comradery joining the Autonomous Vehicle Club.
+That club has a fantastic amount of diversity of thought, and it is a pleasure picking everyones brains.
+Another amazing thing about the club is the immense knowledge of my teammates.
+They are incredibly smart and an absolute pleasure to work with and learn from.
+In my free time, I find myself tinkering around with ROS, studying artificial intelligence, working on personal engineering projects, and playing hockey.

 ---